dennisdoomen/blog/_posts/2025/2025-02-06-nuke-conditions.md

 If only I realized that earlier...

+Anyway, if you want to see this example in action, check out [my demo repository](https://github.com/dennisdoomen/NukeDependencyDemo).

 ## About me

 I'm a Microsoft MVP and Principal Consultant at [Aviva Solutions](https://avivasolutions.nl/) with 28 years of experience under my belt.
 As a coding software architect and/or lead developer, I specialize in building or improving (legacy) full-stack enterprise solutions based on .NET as well as providing coaching on all aspects of designing, building, deploying and maintaining software systems.
 I'm the author of [Fluent Assertions](https://www.fluentassertions.com), a popular .NET assertion library, [Liquid Projections](https://www.liquidprojections.net), a set of libraries for building Event Sourcing projections and I've been maintaining [coding guidelines for C#](https://www.csharpcodingguidelines.com) since 2001.
 You can find me on [Twitter](https://twitter.com/ddoomen), [Mastadon](https://mastodon.social/@ddoomen) and [Blue Sky](https://bsky.app/profile/ddoomen.bsky.social).